MolinLab/Holomics/inst/app/www/01-home.md

 <p class="workflow-step">Single-omics analyses: </p> With the single-omics analyses you can get a first impression of your data.
 You can identify the key features and reduce your dataset accordingly.   <br>

 <p class="workflow-step">Reduced datasets: </p> Using the single-omics algorithms you can let the dataset get reduced automatically by the results of the used analysis.
-The filtered data will be directly saved in the Holomics application and can be used in the multi-omics analyses.
+The reduced data will be directly saved in the Holomics application and can be used in the multi-omics analyses.
 Additionally, you will get the reduced data provided as an .xlsx file.  <br>
-As an alternative you can directly go into the multi-omics analyses if you already uploaded pre-filtered datasets and do not want to filter them any further. <br>
+As an alternative you can directly go into the multi-omics analyses if you already uploaded pre-filtered datasets and do not want to reduce them any further. <br>

 <p class="workflow-step">Multi-omics analyses: </p> With the multi-omics analyses you are finally able to identify potential correlations between your datasets. <br>